hegde-atri/ros2-docker/README.md

 ## Running the container

-You can type in `ros_start` to start the docker containers with the current directory being mounted into docker.
+You can type in `ros_start` to start the docker containers with the current directory being mounted into docker (usually your package directory).

 Type `ros_shell` in the current terminal to enter your ros environment.